-The authors would like to thank the staff of Forensic Science Program, Faculty of Health Sciences, Universiti Kebangsaan Malaysia for their assistance and technical support.
-This research is funded by Faculty of Health Sciences, Universiti Kebangsaan Malaysia under the research distribution fund (TAP-K014874).
+The authors would like to thank the staff of the Forensic Science Program, Faculty of Health Sciences, Universiti Kebangsaan Malaysia for their assistance and technical support.
+This research is funded by the Faculty of Health Sciences, Universiti Kebangsaan Malaysia under the research distribution fund (TAP-K014874).

-AUTHORS' CONTRIBUTION
+AUTHORS' CONTRIBUTIONS

-RAR established and maintained the colony of S. genitalis in the laboratory, acquired data and performed morphological and morphometric analysis of S. genitalis.
-RMZ determined the identity of S. genitalis.
-RAR and RMZ conceptualized the research, prepared the original draft and reviewed the final draft of the manuscript.
+Reena Abd Rashid: Established and maintained the colony of S. genitalis in the laboratory, acquired data and performed morphological and morphometric analysis of S. genitalis, conceptualised the research, prepared the original draft and reviewed the final draft of the manuscript.